omaemae/omaemae/README.md

 - Java
 - Python
 - C#
+- some JS
 - some C
 - some C++
-- learning QML i guess
+- learning QML
-- maybe some Lua?
+- learning TS